louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 ### Clinical practice guideline for the pharmacologic treatment of chronic insomnia in adults: an American Academy of Sleep Medicine clinical practice guideline [^bc36e46a].
 Journal of Clinical Sleep Medicine (2017).
 Medium credibility.

-Current hypnotic usage—prescription patterns and population use are summarized across U.S. datasets.
+Current hypnotic usage — prescription patterns and population use are summarized across U.S. datasets.
 Overall frequency of hypnotic prescriptions for insomnia declined during 1970–1990 from 5.3% to 2.5%.
 In office-based prescribing during 1987–1996, there was an over 50% decline in benzodiazepine (BZD) hypnotic prescriptions accompanied by a nearly 150% increase in trazodone prescriptions, and overall prescriptions for insomnia declined by about 25% during this period.
 Using National Health and Nutrition Examination Survey (NHANES) 1999–2010 data, just under 3% of the population had used these agents within the past month; BzRAs were most commonly prescribed (1.23% of the population), followed by trazodone (0.97%), BZDs (0.4%), quetiapine (0.32%) and doxepin.
 The use of antidepressants with poor or limited documentation was only 0.7% in the past month, increasing from 0.2% in the first year sampled to 3.5% in the final year (2009–2010).
-The 2005 National Sleep Foundation’s survey found that 7% of respondents report using a prescription medication to improve sleep at least a few nights per month.
+The 2005 National Sleep Foundation's survey found that 7% of respondents report using a prescription medication to improve sleep at least a few nights per month.

 ---